The Geometry of Learning to Avoid Interventions: Experiments

-For the Lunar Lander environment we use the SAC parameters from RL Zoo \citep{rl-zoo3} as shown in Table~\ref{table:lunar-lander}.
+\paragraph{Lunar Lander} We use the SAC parameters from RL Zoo \citep{rl-zoo3} as shown in Table~\ref{table:lunar-lander}.
 All other hyperparameters use the default values from the SAC implementation \citep{stable-baselines3}.
+For RIFT we use $\omega = 0.001$.
 We use the continuous action space version of the environment by setting \texttt{continuous=True}.
-Success is defined as achieving an episode reward of 200 or better, as described in the environent documentation \citep{gym_towers_2024}.
+Success is defined as achieving an episode reward of 200 or better, as described in the environment documentation \citep{gym_towers_2024}.
+For the intervention model we use $B=5,3,1$ for low, medium, and high informative interventions, respectively.

-We find it beneficial to warm-up the critic network by keeping the actor network frozen for a period at the start of training.
-We train for 2,500,000 steps total and freeze the actor for the first 200,000.
-This freeze period was determined by running RQL with zero residual reward and finding the parameters that kept the performance stable.
+\paragraph{Half Cheetah} We follow RL Zoo \citep{rl-zoo3} and use the default SAC parameters with the exception of setting \texttt{learning\_starts} to 10,000.
+We freeze the actor for the first 400,000 steps.
+For RIFT we use $\omega = 0.01$.

+\paragraph{Bipedal Walker} We use the SAC parameters from RL Zoo \citep{rl-zoo3} as shown in Table~\ref{table:bipedal-walker}.
+All other hyperparameters use the default values from the SAC implementation \citep{stable-baselines3}.
+For RIFT we use $\omega = 0.01$.
+We freeze the actor for the first 400,000 steps.
+Success is defined as achieving an episode reward of 300 or better, as described in the environment documentation \citep{gym_towers_2024}.